Best endurance road bikes 2025: Endurance and all-road bikes to go the distance

 The best endurance road bikes and all-road bikes are fun and engaging to ride, whilst providing added capability and comfort

-The best endurance road bikes will help you go far and fast in comfort.
-That's thanks to engaging and sprightly geometry that just isn't as aggressive as a full-blown race bike.
-And also thanks to things like ever-wider tyre clearances and sensible gearing which helps to smooth road vibrations and minimise fatigue over time.
+The best endurance road bikes will help you go far and fast in comfort, thanks to specs and features that aren't as aggressive as a full-blown race bike.
+All-road bikes take that further, offering the capability to take on lighter off-road duties too.

-Many of the best endurance bikes also include some form of active comfort systems, such as Trek's IsoSpeed or Specialized's Future Shock.
-Again, this helps smooth things out and reduce rider fatigue, often without an undue increase in weight which means some of the tech is shared with the best road bikes available.
+Many of the best endurance bikes include some form of active comfort systems, such as Trek's IsoSpeed or Specialized's Future Shock.
+This helps smooth things out and reduces rider fatigue, often without an undue increase in weight, which means some of the tech may be shared with the best road bikes available.

-But it's longer road rides where the best endurance bikes excel, so if you're looking for an endurance bike for added comfort on your next epic, take a look at our picks below.
-If you still want your road bike to feel like a race bike, worry not, some faster endurance bikes still retain racey DNA but without the aggressive, pro-specific geometry so you can enjoy the best of both worlds.
+But it's longer road rides where the best endurance bikes excel, so if you're looking for an endurance bike for added comfort on your next epic, take a look at our picks below, based on our testing and reviews.

 Quick list